ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The ACE protocol establishes what those authentication credentials are, and may transport the actual authentication credentials by value or uniquely refer to them.
 If an authentication credential is pre-provisioned or can be obtained over less constrained links, then it suffices that ACE provides a unique reference such as a certificate hash (e.g., by using the COSE header parameter "x5t", see {{RFC9360}}).
 This is in the same spirit as EDHOC, where the authentication credentials may be transported or referenced in the ID_CRED_x message fields (see Section 3.5.3 of {{I-D.ietf-lake-edhoc}}).

 In general, AS and RS are likely to have trusted access to each other's authentication credentials, since AS acts on behalf of RS as per the trust model of ACE.
 Also, AS needs to have some information about C, including the relevant authentication credential, in order to identify C when it requests an access token and to determine what access rights it can be granted.
-However, the authentication credential of C may potentially be conveyed (or uniquely referred to) within the request for access which C makes to AS.
+However, the authentication credential of C may potentially be conveyed (or uniquely referred to) within the request for access that C makes to AS.

-The establishment of association between RS and AS in an ACE ecosystem is out of scope but one solution is to build on the same primitives as used in this document, EDHOC for authentication and OSCORE for communication security, using for example {{I-D.selander-lake-authz}} for onboarding an RS with AS, and {{I-D.ietf-ace-coap-est-oscore}} for establishing a trust anchors in RS.
-A similar procedure can also be applied between C and AS for registering a client and establishment of trust anchor.
+The establishment of an association between RS and AS in an ACE ecosystem is out of scope, but one solution is to build on the same primitives as used in this document, i.e., EDHOC for authentication and OSCORE for communication security, using for example {{I-D.selander-lake-authz}} for onboarding an RS with AS, and {{I-D.ietf-ace-coap-est-oscore}} for establishing a trust anchor in RS.
+A similar procedure can also be applied between C and AS for registering a client and for the establishment of a trust anchor.

 ## Terminology # {#terminology}